publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/spti/ch401/m__us_usc_t49_s40101.md

 >     “The United States shall have the right of subrogation with respect to any claim paid by the United States under this title, subject to the limitations described in section 408.

- __“TITLE V—AIR TRANSPORTATION SAFETY__
+> “TITLE V— __AIR TRANSPORTATION SAFETY__

-    “SEC.
-501. INCREASED AIR TRANSPORTATION SAFETY.
+> “SEC.
+501. __INCREASED AIR TRANSPORTATION SAFETY.__

-    “Congress affirms the President’s decision to spend $3,000,000,000 on airline safety and security in conjunction with this Act in order to restore public confidence in the airline industry.
+>     “Congress affirms the President’s decision to spend $3,000,000,000 on airline safety and security in conjunction with this Act in order to restore public confidence in the airline industry.

-    “SEC.
-502. CONGRESSIONAL COMMITMENT.
+> “SEC.
+502. __CONGRESSIONAL COMMITMENT.__

-    “Congress is committed to act expeditiously, in consultation with the Secretary of Transportation, to strengthen airport security and take further measures to enhance the security of air travel.
+>     “Congress is committed to act expeditiously, in consultation with the Secretary of Transportation, to strengthen airport security and take further measures to enhance the security of air travel.

- __“TITLE VI—SEPARABILITY__
+> “TITLE VI— __SEPARABILITY__

-    “SEC.
-601. SEPARABILITY.
+> “SEC.
+601. __SEPARABILITY.__

-    “If any provision of this Act (including any amendment made by this Act \[amending sections 44302 to 44306 of this title\]) or the application thereof to any person or circumstance is held invalid, the remainder of this Act (including any amendment made by this Act) and the application thereof to other persons or circumstances shall not be affected thereby.”
+>     “If any provision of this Act (including any amendment made by this Act \[amending sections 44302 to 44306 of this title\]) or the application thereof to any person or circumstance is held invalid, the remainder of this Act (including any amendment made by this Act) and the application thereof to other persons or circumstances shall not be affected thereby.”

 \[[Pub.
 L. 107–134, title I, § 114(b)][/us/pl/107/134/s114/b], Jan.
 23, 2002, [115 Stat.
 2436][/us/stat/115/2436], provided that: